Shisius/Neuroslave/SignalDisplay/COMMUNICATION.md

 ```

 ## Some notes
+1. Signal buffer length = time_window * sample_rate/tcp_decimation, where time_window - signal length (in seconds) for watching.
-For example, if you want to show to user some signal with sample rate = 1000Hz and user want to see last 10 seconds, curve buffer should be 10000.
+For example, if you want to show to user some signal with sample rate = 1000Hz, tcp_decimation = 10 and user want to see last 10 seconds, curve buffer should be 1000.